QUICK ANSWER

 The island is just as beautiful underwater, with incredible, healthy coral reefs, a great diversity of life, and a ton of shipwrecks to explore, all of which are pretty accessible thanks to the conveniently small size of the island.

-Here we explore the best of the best Aruba snorkeling options and tell you everything you need to know to plan a trip to this quintessential Caribbean destination.
+Here we explore the best Aruba snorkeling options and tell you everything you need to know to plan a trip to this quintessential Caribbean destination.

 DIFFICULTY